What is CO2 Extraction

 Here's how it all works (in simple terms)...

-The first step is when the extractor takes gaseous CO2 and runs it through a chamber where it will be subjected to extremely low (-70°F) temperatures.
-This causes enough pressure to cause the gas to change into a fluid (hooray, science).
+The first step is when the extractor takes gaseous CO2 and runs it through a chamber where it will be subjected to extremely low (-70°F) temperatures and increased pressure.
+This causes the gas to change into a fluid (hooray, science).
 In this state, CO2 exhibits special properties so when it is reheated and pressurized, it then becomes supercritical.

 Next, the supercritical fluid passes through a chamber that contains the raw cannabis material.
 The supercritical fluid can pass through the raw cannabis while gently dissolving the membrane of the trichomes.
 This allows for the capturing of their many active compounds.